The Best Antivirus Software for Linux, Fully Tested on Our Office Network

 Antiviruses are extremely important security tools, but they can only do so much to protect Linux workstations and servers from digital threats.
 It has to be a concerted effort between the antivirus, user, and other digital security services such as VPNs and password managers.

 Training your employees on data security awareness is also extremely important.
 They need to understand how certain habits can put company and customer data at risk.
 Like logging into their company account on public Wi-Fi, which is unsecured.
 We recommend reading up on some of our useful research and resources.
-We have guides on how to securely store data, tips on how to protect customer data, and research statistics about data security.
+We have guides on how to securely store data, and tips on how to protect customer data.

 Recap